Philadelphia Estate Planning, Tax and Small Business Attorney

 For an example of using gift giving techniques and tax strategies involving family owned businesses read Gifting Shares of Stock in A Bad Economy that was published in the Journal of Accountancy.

-Corporate Housekeeping and Compliance
+Business and Corporate Housekeeping and Compliance

 Mr. Fromm regularly assists clients in the preparation of corporate minutes and other compliance and other corporate housekeeping matters.
 Many owners of small businesses often are not aware of the legal and tax importance of corporations having regular, annual board of director and shareholder meetings.
 As a result they neglect drafting regular minutes that document such meetings.
 Such meetings and related documentation through board of director and shareholder minutes are essential for the following reasons: